 As a practice-builder, treatment of oral malodor will attract new patients, and you can offer more services to existing patients.
 Plus, you can distinguish yourself from the crowd.
 The attractiveness of breath treatment is that it is inexpensive to get into, requires little doctor time, and promises a cure for the patient in virtually all cases.
 As a part of your overall marketing plan, it can truly help, but it is not your entire marketing plan

 2. Be wary of those who would sell you quantities of rinses and other therapeutic items, to dispense to the patient, at high markup.
 While some of these formulas are proprietary, many can also be obtained directly by the patient.
-Moreover, claims that aqueous rinses are not available in conventional retail outlets have been false ever since Crest® introduced its Pro-Health Rinse.
+Moreover, claims that aqueous rinses are not available in conventional retail outlets have been false ever since Crest® introduced its Pro-Health Gum and Breath Purify Mouthwash.

-3. Note that proper technique for breath sampling involves taking three readings (automatically averaged by the Halimeter®), and each reading should be preceded by a three-minute sample incubation time.
+3. Note that proper technique for breath sampling involves taking three readings, and each reading should be preceded by a three-minute sample incubation time.
 As such, at least 11 minutes will be required.

 Of course, most of this is NOT active time for the doctor or hygienist, and these procedures can be modified.
 Still, it does take time to get good scientific data, and this should be understood by both the practitioner and the patient.